UctaMTX/iwgx-font-maker/README.md

-# iwgx-font-maker
+# IwGx Marmalade Font Builder
-Marmalade font builder
+This tool lets you create fonts that are compatible with Marmalade.